Optimal learning with Bernstein Online Aggregation: Introduction and main results

 When trying to optimize the regret bound in the learning rate $\eta>0$, we obtain

 As $\pi$ is unknown, this tuning parameter is not tractable in practice.
 Its worst case version $ \max_j \sqrt{\log(\pi_{j,0}^{-1})}/\sqrt{\sum_{t=1}^{n+1} \ell_{j,t}^2}$ is not satisfactory.
 Multiple learning rates have been introduced by \cite{blum:mansour:2005} to solve this issue (see also \cite{gaillard:stoltz:vanerven:2014}).
-We also solve this issue by introducing the multiple learning rates version of BOA in Figure \ref{fig:2}.
+We introduce the multiple learning rates version of BOA in Figure \ref{fig:2} which is also fully adaptative as it adapts to any possible range of observations.